Farmwave: Five Years and 4 Months Into the Future of Agriculture

 After a few seasons, Farmwave will begin to generate predictive modeling efforts based off the data you’ve generated.
 The more you use it, the smarter it gets for you.

 Succession is important to all family farms, and it should be important to everyone who cares about food.
 Farmwave’s beta launch is the beginning of learning from our early adopters.
 The knowledge of people like Dr. Suzanne Wainright-Evans needs to be preserved today, to make the best decisions possible, tomorrow.
 I’m not going to lie to you, we have a long way to go.
 The team at Farmwave has experienced high demand from around the world on what crops and their corresponding pathogens and pests we’ve already trained machine learning models for.
 What I can tell you, is we’re working on it.
 This kind of problem-solving, development and artificial intelligence does not happen overnight.
 It’s not a sprinkle of pixie dust and magic.
 Artificial intelligence is not as artificial as we all think.
 Just as genetically modified food is not all as artificial as some might think.
 This problem of global food production, this crisis we fear, is not artificial.

 It is all very real.
 Data and knowledge are real.
 Time is real.
 Farmwave was developed to save the most precious commodity we have: time.
 But initially, it will take time if we’re going to do it right and keep it accurate.

 We look forward to the future road-map of Farmwave, working with growers, researchers, large stakeholders, empowering smallholders, integrating with others, and working together to solve the problems we face.
-Farmwave can be downloaded today in both the Apple App Store and Google Play Store.
+Farmwave can be accessed today at farmwave.app.
 You will see many improvements and feature additions already over the next few months.
 We look forward to seeing you all in the field and we look forward to connecting on Farmwave.